Frequently Asked Questions

 And after I get my license...what then?

 Well, get on the air, of course!
-Your first on-air contacts can be pretty exciting—even if it is only talking with local hams on a VHF frequency.
-Assembling your station is half the fun, as you beg, borrow, or buy equipment, and get it all working together.
-However, this can be rather intimidating for the new ham, so we recommend you quickly connect with a local ham radio club, where you'll find dozens of new friends to help and encourage you.
+Your first on-air contacts can be pretty exciting—even if it is only talking with local hams on a handheld radio.
+Building your first station is lots of fun, as you beg, borrow, or buy equipment, and get it all working together.
+However, this can be rather intimidating for the new ham, so we recommend you quickly connect with a local ham radio club, where many new friends will be eager to help and encourage you.

 HOTARC is very pleased to welcome hams from the central Texas area.
 We have three ways to join our Club.
 A Full Member of HOTARC must have a valid Amateur Radio License, and has the privileges of voting at Club business meetings, and holding elected offices and other leadership roles.
 An Associate Member can be anyone with an interest in Amateur Radio—licensed or not!
 And immediate family members of a Full Member can be a part of the Club as a Family Member, again, licensed or not.
 All levels of HOTARC members are added to our Club mailing list ("in the loop" for newsletters, announcements, invitations, equipment auctions, etc.) and given full access to our web site (member directory, Club library, etc.).
 For detailed information about our Club operations, see links to our Club bylaws, current officers, and so forth on our About HOTARC page.